 Article 14.
 Registration procedure.
 Data Property Rights registration is conducted through the procedures of application, acceptance, review, public announcement, objection handling, information evidence preservation, and certificate issuance.

 Article 15.
-Subject matter eligible for registration.
-Data that can circulate in the market may be subject to Data Property Rights registration.
+Public data resources.
 For data involving public data resources, the following shall apply:

 - Data collected and produced by Party and government organs in the performance of their statutory duties, and data collected by other enterprises and public institutions on the basis of need to perform statutory duties, shall not be subject to Data Property Rights registration;

-- After the authorized operation of public data resources, the public data products and services formed through development shall be subject to Data Property Rights registration only after completion of registration on the public data resource registration platform;
+- After the authorized operation of public data resources, public data products and services formed through development may be subject to Data Property Rights registration after completion of registration on the public data resource registration platform;

-- Data produced by public utility enterprises and public institutions in sectors such as water supply, gas supply, heating, electricity, and public transportation in the course of providing public services may be subject to Data Property Rights registration, unless otherwise provided.
+- Data produced by public utility enterprises in sectors such as water supply, gas supply, heating, electricity, and public transportation in the course of providing public services may be subject to Data Property Rights registration, unless otherwise provided.

 Article 16.
 Registration application.
 Registration applicants shall, on a voluntary basis, apply for Data Property Rights registration to a registration institution by themselves or by entrusting others; they shall submit a registration application form and supporting materials regarding data source, Data Property Rights attribution, and other matters.
 Materials submitted shall be true, accurate, and complete, with no false records, misleading statements, or material omissions.